 Multi-functional dividers offer both utility and separation.

 A multi-functional divider can serve as both storage and separation.
 In some designs, I’ve used these to store books or display art, adding function to form.
+You can even incorporate clever tension rod storage to maximize the vertical space.

 Using Curtains for Flexibility